 Buffalo State’s University Police Department earned police department accreditation from the New York State Division of Criminal Justice Services Accreditation Council on June 14, 2012.
-Joining only six other accredited New York State University Police Departments.
+Joining 11 other accredited New York State University Police Departments.
 Statewide, only 25 percent of all police departments are accredited.

 Accreditation is a progressive and contemporary way for police agencies to evaluate and improve their overall performance.
 It provides formal recognition that an organization meets or exceeds general expectations of quality in the field.
 Accreditation acknowledges the implementation of policies that are conceptually sound and operationally effective.

 The New York State Accreditation Program became operational in 1989 and has four principle goals: